 According to the Wine Institute, 57% of wine purchases made in the U.S. are made by women.
-Only an estimated 10 percent of California's winemakers are female, as reported in a study from Santa Clara University -- and as for the rest of the world, that figure may be even lower.
+Only an estimated 10 percent of California's winemakers are female, as reported in a study from Santa Clara University—and as for the rest of the world, that figure may be even lower.
 As any woman who has tried to progress in a male-dominated industry knows, closing the gender gap is no small challenge and we applaud the women who are at the forefront of winemaking today.
-We asked 5 of our favorites to tell us the wine that is most expressive of their winemaking philosophy and style.
+We asked five of our favorites to tell us the wine that is most expressive of their winemaking philosophy and style.
 These wines are beautifully crafted and full of elegance and finesse... and tasting them leaves no doubt that the future (of wine) is female.

 Melissa Burr, Stoller Family Estate

 Melissa was raised in Oregon's Willamette Valley, one of the best growing regions in the world for high quality Pinot Noir.
-After studying winemaking and fermentation science at OSU, she worked as a harvest hand at several local wineries and as production winemaker at Cooper Mountain before landing at Stoller in 2003, where she has been helming the cellar ever since.
-She considers her signature wine to be Stoller Family Estate Dundee Hills Pinot Noir 2015:
+After studying winemaking and fermentation science at Oregon State University, she worked as a harvest hand at several local wineries and as production winemaker at Cooper Mountain before landing at Stoller Family Estate in 2003, where she has been helming the cellar ever since.
+She considers her signature wine to be Stoller Family Estate Dundee Hills Pinot Noir 2015.

 Kathleen Inman, Inman Family Wines

 A Napa native, Kathleen started her eponymous winery in 2000, planting the Olivet Grange Vineyard in Sonoma's Russian River Valley.
-One one of things that defines Kathleen's winemaking is her dedication to environmental issues and 'natural' winemaking: sensitive farming combined with non-interventionist winemaking practices.
-The result is subtle and nuanced wines, a far cry from the overripe, rich, and -- dare we say it -- more masculine style prevalent in the Russian River.
+One of things that defines Kathleen's winemaking is her dedication to environmental issues and 'natural' winemaking: sensitive farming combined with non-interventionist winemaking practices.
+The result is subtle and nuanced wines, a far cry from the overripe, rich, and—dare we say it—more masculine style prevalent in the Russian River.
 A lovely example of her elegant style is her OGV Estate Pinot Noir 2013.